EdoardoVignati/flutter-dynamic-fa-icons/README.md

 - Add `dynamic_fa_icons` to `pubspec.yaml`
 - Add `font_awesome_flutter` to `pubspec.yaml`
-- All icons namse should be in the same format you can find on [fontawesome.com](https://fontawesome.com/) (e.g. `pizza-slice`)
+- All icons names must be in the same format you can find on [fontawesome.com](https://fontawesome.com/) (e.g. `pizza-slice`)

 ## Example